 I’m never tired of saying to people you’re beautiful

 To all the guys and girls; guess what?

 Congratulations to all the talented poets!
 Please stop by the library ASAP for your very own photo shoot, which we will make into a poster to be displayed in the library.
 You will also get your own laminated poster!

 To celebrate National Poetry Month, we are asking Horizon students to submit their original poems to our “Horizon is Blogerrific” Blog by clicking on the title, “7th Annual Poetry Blogging Contest, 2014” for this posting.

 Please put both your pen name or alias AND your first and last real name in the “Name” box , and your poem in the “Comments” box.
 (Your real name will be kept confidential on the blog, but If Ms. Berg doesn’t know who you really are, YOU CAN’T WIN.)

-TO VOTE: 1) Click on the title of your favorite poem; 2) In the “Comments” box, explain why you think that this poem should win – be specific!
+TO VOTE (starting April 22nd): 1) Click on the title of your favorite poem; 2) In the “Comments” box, explain why you think that this poem should win – be specific!